 This has been a great year for animated films, but Wes Anderson’s 9th feature film “Isle of Dogs” had a passion and care that seems rare in animated films today; Anderson truly cares about Japanese culture and here he plays great tribute here.
-A delightful experience that families and any dog lover would enjoy.
-Technically superb on so many levels, and perhaps Wes Anderson’s most uproariously funny film to date that surpasses his deadpan tendencies into something that is mores sincere and universally laugh out loud funny.
+A delightful experience that families and any dog lover will certainly enjoy.
+Technically superb on so many levels, and perhaps Wes Anderson’s most uproariously comical film to date that surpasses his deadpan tendencies into something that is more sincere.
 The influences in the film from Hayou Miyazaki, Akira Kurosawa, and Yajurigo Ozu are clear.
 His world building of Japan is gracious despite the films detractors accusing it of cultural appropriation.
 Anderson here is the perfect director to make an outsider film of Japanese culture, his visuals and world building are astonishing, and the film is filled with rich pathos and dignity.

 8. At Eternity’s Gate (d.
 Julian Schnabel)